chloeharris1/reddit-clone/README.md

 ### Attribution

-User icon by Adriano Vabeni from Noun Project
+Subreddit icon created by Iconsparty from Noun Project